 We are happiest when we are making.
 As a teacher, a performer, and a human being, I hope to inspire making.

-Judith Eissenberg joined the Conservatory in 2001 as chamber music instructor and is now chamber music coordinator.
+Judith Eissenberg joined the Conservatory in 2001 and is a professor of music.

 Founding member and second violinist of the internationally acclaimed Lydian String Quartet, Eissenberg performs the full range of chamber music, from standard and contemporary literature to collaborations across musical traditions.
 With the quartet, she commissions (as part of a biennial commission competition) and premieres new works, records, and tours in the United States and abroad.
 In its first decade, the Lydian String Quartet was awarded top prizes in international competitions at Evian (1982), Portsmouth (1985), and Banff (1983), as well as the Naumburg Chamber Music Award (1984).
 The quartet is recognized for its depth of interpretation, performing with "a precision and involvement marking them as among the world's best quartets" (Chicago Sun-Times).